 The Door

-You can create a simple door by overlapping two fabric panels, or you can construct a framed door with a wooden or PVC frame.
+You can create a simple door by overlapping two fabric panels.
 For easier access, some people opt for zippers or ties to open and close the door.

 Securing the Base